jamescauwelier/project-reasoner/docs/prompting.md

 A `PromptTemplate` defines an entity that describes to a composer how to construct a specific prompt.
 To do this, it contains a template, which uses the [Jinja 2 template language](https://jinja.palletsprojects.com/en/stable/templates/).

 Additionally, it provides information on how to pull in the relevant data and its constraints.
+It uses descriptions in `PromptTemplateParameter` definitions.

+### `PromptComposer`

+A template is only useful when it can be composed into a final prompt.
+A `PromptComposer` is responsible for taking a `PromptTemplate`, and documenting where the necessary data can be found to fill in the template parameters.

+A KG runtime can use this information to run Jinja2 template rendering, pulling in the relevant data from the KG as needed to produce the `Prompt` and persist it in the graph.
+This `Prompt` is then used to prompt the AI model.

+### `Prompt`

+A piece of fulltext that is used to prompt an LLM model and becomes part of a `ChatHistory`.

 ## Tasks